Charles Bukowski: Live poetry readings

 His last international performance was in October 1979 in Vancouver, British Columbia, Canada, and was released on DVD as There's Gonna Be a God Damn Riot in Here.
 The reading was produced by fan/friend Dennis Del Torre, who rented a venue, Viking Hall, paid Bukowski and his wife Linda to fly up, hired a video crew, promoted the event, and sold tickets.
 The crowd and Bukowski were very drunk for the event.
-Sadly, a heckler was near the stage and can be heard clearly.
-Del Torre went to Bukowski's widow, Linda Bukowski for permission to license it.
-He thought it was the last reading Bukowski gave, but Linda told him there was another reading after that in Redondo Beach, CA in early 1980.
+A heckler was near the stage and can be heard clearly.
+Del Torre later went to Bukowski's widow, Linda Bukowski, for permission to license it.
+He thought it was the last reading Bukowski gave, but Linda told him there was another reading after that in Redondo Beach, CA, in early 1980.

-In March 1980 he gave his very last reading at the Sweetwater music venure in Redondo Beach, California, which was released as Hostage on vinyl and audio CD, and The Last Straw on DVD, filmed and produced by Jon Monday for mondayMEDIA.
+In March 1980 he gave his very last reading at the Sweetwater music venue in Redondo Beach, California, which was released as Hostage on vinyl and audio CD, and The Last Straw on DVD, filmed and produced by Jon Monday for mondayMEDIA.
 In 2010 the unedited versions of both The Last Straw and Riot were released as One Tough Mother on DVD.